-TrueView troubleshooting solutions are located in the Luminex Utilities appendix.USB - Cannot Update Software
+TrueView troubleshooting solutions are located in the Luminex Utilities appendix.

+USB - Cannot Update Software

-• A file cannot be opened while updating software.
+• USB:unable to update A file cannot be opened while updating software.
 Close the open file on the Luminex.

 To load a Luminex software update, you must first install the Luminex USB driver on your computer.
 The Luminex USB device drivers are available for download from the Stenograph website at www.stenograph.com.
 At the Stenograph website: click Support, Download Center and Utilities & links.
 Right click the on the Stenograph Writer USB Drivers and select Save Target As or Save Links As and save the file to a location on computer desktop or your hard drive.
-Install the Luminex USB Drivers on page 16 to load the Luminex USB driver.